 Our instructors work as independent contractors, and are paid directly by their students.
 Presently, a typical TFC instructor charges $40 per Hobbs hour; rates for ground instruction are $40 per hour.
 TFC does not charge our instructors any overhead, so you take home 100% of the fees you charge.
 The CFI and his/her students determine the club CFI’s work schedule; when they’re not scheduled with a student, our CFIs are free to go home and do something else!
 Active CFI’s are also exempt from club dues.

-We own and operate airplanes: one Cherokee 140 and two Cessna 172s (a M and N model).
+We own and operate airplanes: Cherokee 140 and Cessna 172s (N model).
 Most airplanes are equipped with wingtip strobe lights for added safety.
 IFR certification is maintained on our Cessna 172N.

 All of our aircraft scheduling is done with a user-friendly, web-based scheduling system, so you can schedule from any computer that has internet access.
 Our scheduling system is also available on your smartphone.
 With four airplanes, booking the aircraft type of your choice at the time you need it is usually not a problem.
 We also allow our members to take the airplanes for multi-day trips.